daniel-rusu/pods4k/immutable-arrays/README.md

 // casting induces auto-boxing.
 This prevents casting an Immutable Array as a regular array names as Any

-// auto-boxing.
-The Immutable Array is passed as a supertype since println accepts `Any` println(names)

-// You can avoid auto-boxing by calling toString() explicitly but the benefit is negligible if it's not in a loop println(names.toString()) // no auto-boxing since we're not passing the immutable array itself
+println(names) // auto-boxing (passed as Any)
+println(names.toString()) // avoids auto-boxing (rarely matters)

-// Even though we're explicitly specifying the ImmutableArray type as the generic type, the ArrayList
+// Even though we're explicitly specifying Immutable Arrays as the generic type, the Pair class
-// class itself isn't hardcoded to work with Immutable Arrays, so each immutable array will be auto-boxed val arrays = ArrayList<ImmutableArray<String>>() arrays += names // auto-boxing due to generics
+// isn't hardcoded to work with Immutable Arrays, so each immutable array will be auto-boxed val arrays: Pair<ImmutableArray<String>, ImmutableArray<String>> = Pair(
+    immutableArrayOf("Dan", "Bob"),
+    immutableArrayOf("Jill", "Jane"),
+)

 // auto-boxing because the immutable array is used as a generic receiver names.genericExtensionFunction()